 Step 1: First, search out all prime numbers.

-Step 2: Next, find the number of digits in the number n.
+Step 2: Subsequently, determine the quantity of digits present in the numerical value n.

-Step 3: Take all prime factors of the number and count the number of digits in it.
+Step 3: Identify all the prime factors of the given number and determine the total count of digits in each factor.

 Step 4: Now compare both the values.